UPDATED OCTOBER 2025

 Makayla Darnell

-Makayla Darnell, 3-days old, died hours after being bitten on the head by the family pit bull-mix.
-At the time of the incident, the baby was sitting in an infant swing in her family's living room.
-After the attack, which occurred about 6:30 pm, the infant was driven to Blanchard Valley Hospital and then flown to St. Vincent Mercy Medical Center in Toledo.
-She was pronounced dead shortly after 11 pm.
-Lucas County Deputy Coroner Dr. Cynthia Beisser said that an autopsy showed that the baby died from blunt force injury to the head, consistent with a dog bite.
-The baby's mother and grandmother were in the kitchen, just a few feet away, when the attack occurred.
-Steve Kale, a Lucas County coroner's investigator, said the family never heard a sound from either the baby or the dog.
+Makayla Darnell, 3-days old, died after being bitten on the head by a male family pit bull-mix.
+The attack occurred around 6:30 pm in the 7200 block of North Thayer Road.
+The baby was sitting in an infant swing in the family's living room, while her mother and grandmother were in the kitchen, just a few feet away, when the dog attacked, said Steve Kahle, a Lucas County coroner’s investigator.
+The family never heard a sound from either the baby or the dog.
 "It all appeared to happen in a matter of seconds," Kale said.
-The baby's death occurred just five days before the State of Ohio abandoned its statewide pit bull law. [source citations]
+The parents drove the infant to Bluffton Hospital, where she was flown to St. Vincent Mercy Medical Center in Toledo.
+She was pronounced dead shortly after 11:00 pm.
+Lucas County Deputy Coroner Dr. Cynthia Beisser said the autopsy showed the baby died from blunt force injury to the head, consistent with a dog bite.
+The family dog, a 5-year old pit bull-mix named "Axel," was taken into custody by the Allen County dog warden.
+The baby's death occurred just five days before the State of Ohio abandoned its longstanding statewide pit bull law. [source citations]

 Date of death: May 17, 2012 Chained: No